Life Safety Systems

 DCSD Security: 303-387-9999

 DCSD Security is an excellent 24/7 contact for emergency needs.

-Neil is the District Master Electrician and Electrical Systems Team Lead, an excellent secondary point of contact for Life Safety Systems and the primary person responsible for emergency generators, lighting and other electrical systems.
+Wayne Harbick is the Electrical Systems Team Lead and the primary person responsible for emergency generators, lighting and other electrical systems.